lancedb/documentation/docs/src/concepts/data_management.md

 Depending on the use case and dataset, optimal compaction will have different requirements.
 As a rule of thumb:

-- It’s always better to use *batch* inserts rather than adding 1 row at a time (to avoid too small fragments).
+- It's always better to use *batch* inserts rather than adding 1 row at a time (to avoid too small fragments).
 If single-row inserts are unavoidable, run compaction on a regular basis to merge them into larger fragments.
 - Keep the number of fragments under 100, which is suitable for most use cases (for *really* large datasets of >500M rows, more fragments might be needed)

 ## Deletion